hpe-storage/python-3parclient/README.rst

 * Delete Volume
 * Get all Volumes
 * Get a Volume
+* Modify a Volume
+* Copy a Volume
+* Create a Volume Snapshot

 * Create CPG
 * Delete CPG
 * Get all CPGs
 * Get a CPG
+* Get a CPG's Available Space

 * Create a VLUN
 * Delete a VLUN